sudheerpanda/javatraining/README.md

 "# Java Training Classes"

+1. Traverse through the given CSV and for each n lines create a separate txt file and store it into local storage."-completed

+How to execute:
+FileUtil is  standalone app.
+After running which will ask for 3 things:
+1>Which file to split
+2>Where to store all the files
+3>At what length the files need to expected to split

+if we pass all these three things the files will split and store in the destination directory

 TODO:

 Multithreading:
-"1.
-Traverse through the given CSV and for each n lines create a seperate txt file and store it into local storage.

 2. Take the given keywords and make wiki call using the given URL for each keyword.
 Each call respond with a json response.
 Parse the response and use the description to create a seperate text file and save to local storage.